 But also consider who you’re dealing with – I’ll bargain harder for a higher priced item from a shop owner.
 But for roadside stalls, run by locals, while they’ll expect you to bargain, I don’t try to get the absolute lowest price, especially for items under $10

 Make low offers at the start of a trip

 An excellent way to gauge the marketplace, since there are no rules for pricing.
 Prices will vary from city to city and even market to market.
 Some guidebooks tell you to offer 1/3 or ½ the asking price, but astute vendors will have read these guidebooks too!
 This general rule can cost you money if the vendors are asking 5 or even 10 times what the item costs.
 On a trip to China, I saw the same item in different cities being offered for 250, 150 and 80 yuan.
 In all cases, the price I finally paid was between 15 and 30.
 I’ve negotiated 80-90% discounts when in a tourist area.
 They ask 100, I offer 5 and the jousting begins.
-Joking & exaggeration are part of the
+Joking & exaggeration are expected.

 Accept local hospitality

 You’ll often be offered tea or light snacks, occasionally even a meal.
 Accepting is expected, but don’t feel there’s any obligation.
 It can be an experience in itself – I’ve spent afternoon reclining on pillows, drinking tea and lazily watching as many items are brought out, and I select the ones of interest.
 Then the actual negotiating can begin.
 At the same time, I can enjoy watching hurried tourists quickly make their purchases without enjoying the moment

 Prices in tourist areas are likely to be inflated